The Fleet

 What Is a Double Stern-Wheel Paddle Boat?

 Unlike modern propeller-driven boats, our ferries are powered by two large paddle wheels at the stern (back) of the vessel.
-These wheels rotate through the water, pushing the boat forward with a slow, steady force.
+These wheels rotate through the water and move the boat forward with steady and reliable force.